-Act FAST and recognise stroke symptoms early
+Act FAST and recognise early stroke indicators and symptoms

 Stroke can happen to anyone, at any age.
-Spotting the signs and symptoms is critical to seeking fast medical assistance and increasing the odds of a good recovery.
+Spotting the signs and symptoms is critical to seeking FAST medical assistance and increasing the odds of a good recovery.
 Rapid response is crucial to minimising the long-term effects of a stroke.

 Stroke occurs when there is a lack of blood flow to parts of the brain, due to a blocked or burst artery.
 This causes damage to the brain tissue which can have a severe impact on mobility, speech, vision, swallowing function and behaviour.